spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_stack.md

 # https://www.zabbix.com/documentation/3.0/en/manual/installation/install_from_packages/agent_installation

-# we are on the sam evm as we installed zabbix-sender so w ehave the packet already
+# we are on the same vm as we installed zabbix-sender so we have the packet already
 # install it
 sudo apt install zabbix-agent